| |

 building system with high discipline through the training with weapons

-high moral, honesty, respect all the aspects of a good citizen,
+moral, honesty, respect all the aspects of a good citizen, but not the

-programme, training in perfect conditions, tournaments, these were
+training in perfect conditions, tournaments, these were definitely not

 In answering this I must use the written words of two highly respected

-monk who through his devoted student “deshi” Tashiro
+who through his devoted student “deshi” Tashiro Tsuramoto dictated a

 “The Hagakure” (Behind the